njambi25/Pig-Dice-Project/README.md

 The game application is a two player game where the players enter their names first and then start the game.
 The game is about rolling a die where the first player clicks a roll dice button and a random number between one and six is generated, the more you click the more numbers are added up to your turn score. if you roll a one, the game goes to the second player and you don't get any points.
 The hold button adds up your turn score and they get displayed as total score.
 The first one to get a hundred points wins the game.

+#Specifications
+If the player rolls a 1, they score nothing and it becomes the next player's turn.
+If the player rolls any other number, it is added to their turn score and the player's turn continues.
+If a player chooses to "hold", their turn total is added to their total score, and it becomes the next player's turn.
+The first player to score 100 or more points wins.

 informarmation.
 ## Setup/Installation Requirements